 Smith & Lentz Brewing Company

-Smith & Lentz Brewing Company, located in East Nashville, was launched by Kurt Smith and Adler Lentz.
+Smith & Lentz Brewing Company was launched by Kurt Smith and Adler Lentz.
 The family-friendly and dog-friendly brewery features a taproom, beer garden, and patio.
 If you like a good IPA or German Pils, this brewery is a must-try.
+They also serve tasty pizza!

 Blackstone Brewing Company